It is a quite popular Tiger tank. I made it from April 2008 to July 2008.

 The angle from here is dignified.
 It was difficult to fit the number decals on a Zimmerit Coating, silvering is occurring.

-The chipping work made me sleepy, but harder than every time. Ｉ painted this spare caterpillar rusty, dusty, and considering iron quality of material.
+The chipping work made me sleepy, but harder than every time. Ｉ painted this spare caterpillar rusty, dusty, and considering iron quality of the material.

 It seems to be effective when seeing from a long distance when tank and crews are in camouflage.
 At least, I think the black uniform is discovered easier.